Kimathi-K101/Node-todo-api/README.md

 # Source Code and Anatomy

-The source code for the project is on my github( https://github.com/kimathikaai/Node-ToDo-List-API ).

 Files and Directories:
 - “playground” Directory: Used to test MongoDB queries, connections and ID hashing.
 - “server/server.js” File: Implementation of POST, GET, DELETE and PATCH endpoint